Update: The book is available for purchase here on our website for $20 including shipping within Canada.

 Tonight's presentations will focus on the years 1900 to 1939 and include local apartment buildings influenced by the Art Nouveau, Art Deco styles and Moderne styles.

-The book will be available for purchase at the event.
+The book will be available for purchase at the event for $20.

-In celebration of our book launch and the 2017 holiday season, we invite you to join us for refreshments after the presentations at our special venue of Dominion-Chalmers United Church.
+In celebration of our new book and the holiday season, we invite you to join us for refreshments after the presentations at our special venue of Dominion-Chalmers United Church.

 The lecture is free and there is no need to pre-register.